 This will be the case in the labour court when conciliating is not possible, the next step is to bring a suit at the labour tribunal.

-Moving an Application: Start with the requisite application in paper form that explains the matters in issue and how the complainant seeks for the orders.
+Moving an Application: Start with the requisite application in paper form that explains the matters in issue and how the complainant seeks the orders.
 Possible documents to support the application should be attached here.

-Wait for the Ruling: the labour tribunal will set a date for hearing of the case, and a judgement shall be delivered thereafter.
+Wait for the Ruling: the labour tribunal will set a date for the hearing of the case, and a judgement shall be delivered thereafter.

 Major Labour Dispute Cases In India